FELIX RINGEL GALERIE

 In context of DÜSSELDORF PHOTO, 16-25 February 2018

 As at the beginning of the 20th century Kandinsky and the movement Blauer Reiter proclaimed the rejection from naturalism and Duchamp, Dada and Malewitsch stated the end of painting the freedom of artistic means began.
-Still photography, although already explored to its abstract and cameraless edges by Moholy Nagy or Man Ray during the 1920s, in common sense is often associated with the expectation of depicting reality.
+Still photography, although already explored to its abstract and cameraless edges by Moholy Nagy or Man Ray during the 1920s, is mostly associated with the expectation of depicting reality.

 Present Progressive describes the process of doing while being aware of the past and simultaneously reaching for the future.
 One can call it extended photography that strives for progress by means of experiments.
 An idea is developed rather than just reproduced by expressly including digital tools and technologies into the process.
 Its potential is explored, played upside down and the other way round like a piece of jazz music.
 It's more of a mindset than a specific style.